 The unique FLIR GF306 camera detects more than 20 other gases in addition to SF6 - making it ideal not only for the utility industry, but for other manufacturing companies as well. - Infrared technology offers a great number of benefits compared to traditional “sniffer” methods.
 An IR camera can scan broader areas much more rapidly from a safe distance and also examine areas difficult to reach with contact measurement tools, says Karsten Eggert, VP Sales & Marketing EMEA.

-The new FLIR GF306 has a cooled detector, which greatly improves its sensitivity and performance.
+A camera for dual use The new FLIR GF306 has a cooled detector, which greatly improves its sensitivity and performance.
 It is fully radiometric with different color palettes, that is, the camera can see, measure and visualize temperature in an object. - The camera is designed for dual purposes.
 This means that the camera can both detect gas leaks and carry out infrared inspections for electrical maintenance, which greatly increases the efficiency of the investment, continues Karsten Eggert.

 Leaks invisible to the naked eye appear as “smoke” on screen The FLIR gas detection cameras can visualize gas by producing a full picture of the scanned area.
 Leaks appear as smoke on the camera’s viewfinder or LCD, allowing the user to see fugitive gas emissions.
 The image is viewed in real time and can be recorded in the camera for easy archiving, documenting or e-mailing.

-The FLIR GF306 is mainly used in the Power & Utility industry and in Chemical industries to find costly and dangerous SF6 gas, Ethylene, Propylene and other VOC gases that can’t be seen with the naked eye.
+Facts about the FLIR GF306: The FLIR GF306 is mainly used in the Power & Utility industry and in Chemical industries to find costly and dangerous SF6 gas, Ethylene, Propylene and other VOC gases that can’t be seen with the naked eye.